Negotiating a new agreement

 The law sets out different consultation requirements for:

-This means you and your employer could decide to deal with those separately to the other matters you're discussing.
+This means the employer and their employees could decide to deal with those separately to the other matters they're discussing.

-Once employee representatives have been agreed, you and your employer have 6 months to negotiate an information and consultation agreement.
+Once employee representatives have been agreed, the employer and their employees have 6 months to negotiate an information and consultation agreement.